JacksonAhumada/regex-tutorial/gist-template.md

 ### Quantifiers

+A Quantifier is a parameter that specifies how many instance of an element must be used in the email to have a successful match.
+The operator that is used to join the email name, email service and the `.com` is the `+` operator.
+The `{2,6}` quantifier is used to allow a match range of 2-6 characters when using the character set `[a-z\.]`.

 ### OR Operator

 ### Character Classes

+The character class that is used in this expression is `\d` shown above.
+This matches a single character that is a digit from 0-9.
+Only single digits will match, for example "4" will match but "44" will not.

 ### Flags

+This regex doesn't use Flags!
+Flags are normally used after the second `/` of our expression but we don't use them here.

 ### Grouping and Capturing

+Group #1 in the expression above is `([a-z0-9_\.-]+)` which matches the name of the users email.
+The second group is `([\da-z\.-]+)`.
+This group matches the email service.
+The final group is `([a-z\.]{2,6})`, this group captures the `.com`.

 ### Bracket Expressions

+This is the character set for bracket expressions, `[a-z0-9_\.-]`.
+Bracket expressions match any letter a-z and is case sensitive, it also matches a character 0-9 and the "_", "-", and ".". `[\da-z\.-]` matches a single digit from 0-9, a character from a-z, which is case sensitive, and the characters "." and "-".
+The final bracket expression is `[a-z\.]`, this matches any character a-z, also case sensitive, and the character ".".

 ### Greedy and Lazy Match

+This regex that we are looking at does utilize something called greedy matches.
+Since the `+` quantifier is included, it will match as many times as possible giving back as needed.
+An additional quantifier is `{}`, this is used when matching `{2,6}` for the last capture group.

 ### Boundaries